google_counter

 • lymphocytopenia – 37% patients.

+Dry mouth or xerostomia is the most common side effect alongside fatigue.
+Lutetium-177 and Actinium-225 also have low myelotoxicity, that is, they do not affect the spinal cord when treating metastases in the spine and other bones (the most typical localization of metastases in prostate cancer).
 Most side effects are temporary and go away on their own within a few days/weeks after the end of the course of treatment.
-Radionuclide treatments cause fewer short- and long-term side effects than other therapies.
-If necessary, doctors prescribe symptomatic treatment, such as drugs, to correct anemia or improve a patient’s general condition.
+Actinium, Lutetium, and Radium therapy cause significantly less short- and long-term side effects than standard therapies.
+If necessary, doctors may prescribe symptomatic treatment, such as antiemetic drugs or drugs to improve the patient's general condition.

 Treatment with radioactive isotopes is offered by the Nuclear Medicine Centers and specialized departments of large university hospitals.
 Some of the leading medical facilities that a patient from any country in the world can contact are listed below: